su-ntu-ctp/5m-data-2.6-data-pipelines-orchestration/lesson.md

 You will be prompted to enter many options, we just need to enter the following:

-- `auth_token`: Please use the same auth token you created for your own repo during the last lesson
+- `auth_token`: Please use the same auth token (ie. personal access token) you created for your own Github repo during earlier lesson
 - `repositories`: `["pandas-dev/pandas"]`

 This will add the configuration to the `meltano.yml` file, and the secret auth token to the `.env` file.
 Note that if you want to set them programatically, you can refer to: https://hub.meltano.com/extractors/tap-github/